vgarmes/twitcher/README.md

 ## NextAuth configuration

-1. Register your application at [https://dev.twitch.tv/](twitch developer portal).
+1. Register your application at the [Twitch developer portal](https://dev.twitch.tv/).

 2. The redirect URI should follow the format as indicated on [https://next-auth.js.org/v3/configuration/providers](https://next-auth.js.org/v3/configuration/providers).
 On localhost this would be:
    `http://localhost:3000/api/auth/callback/twitch`